promesoft/KicadJE_3340_Experiment/README.md

 ## Errata
 ### Errata - 3340
-Sync circuit messed up in SCH
+ - Sync circuit messed up in SCH

-Fine pot reversed
+ - Fine pot reversed
+ - D103 D104 should go to +- 5V

 ## Issues and Notes
 ### 3340